mfasanya/vagrant-meteor/README.md

 ### Use an existing app

-Move your app folder into the downloaded `vagrant-meteor` folder.
+Move your app folder into the downloaded `vagrant-meteor-master` folder.

 ### File synchronisation